gbudjeakp/gbudjeakp/README.md

-# Hi there, I'm Sebastian
+# Hi there, I'm Sebastian.
+I made the backdrop
 ![Linkedin_Backdrop](https://user-images.githubusercontent.com/61554248/162631638-260b7672-6d45-49e0-a42b-e997385be58b.png)

 ## About ##